trambakbanerjee/crejm-code/README.md

 4. To get the coefficient estimates, run `crejm_postselectionestimation.R` available inside the folder `selection`.
 This script writes out a list `postselection.est.RData` that stores the coefficient estimates, and the estimated covariance matrices of the player and guild specific random effects.

 ### Figure 5
 1. Figure 5 relies on the output `postselection.est.RData` that is obtained from step (4) above.
-To reproduce figure 5, run `crejm_randomeffect_network.R`.
+To reproduce figure 5, run `crejm_randomeffect_network.R` available inside the folder `selection`.

 ## Expected run-time